-- Basic The provision of the service at a staff-to-individual ratio of 1:3. - Level 1 The provision of the service at a staff-to-individual ratio of 1:2. - Level 2 The provision of the service at a staff-to-individual ratio of 1:1.
+- Basic Staff-to-individual ratio of 1:3.

+- Level 1 Staff-to-individual ratio of 1:2.

+- Level 2 Staff-to-individual ratio of 1:1.

 Transportation necessary to enable participation in community activities outside of the home in accordance with the participant's service plan that is 30 miles or less per day is included in the rate paid to agency providers.
 Mileage that is needed to enable participation in community activities that exceeds 30 miles on any given day should be authorized on the service plan and billed by the agency as Transportation Mile.
 Transportation is not included in the wage range for Companion services provided by Support Service Professionals in participant directed services.
 As such, Transportation services should be authorized and billed as a discrete service.
 When Transportation services are authorized and billed as a discrete service (regardless of whether the services are delivered by an agency or Support Service Professional) Companion is compensable at the same time for the supervision, assistance and/or care provided to the participant during transportation.
 Companion services cannot be used to solely transport a participant as this would be considered a Transportation service available in the waiver.
 The participant must have a need for supervision, assistance or the performance of tasks on his or her behalf while in the home and community locations for which transportation is necessary.